scbirlab/nf-sbrnaseq/README.md

 The following parameters are required:

 - `sample_sheet`: path to a CSV containing sample IDs matched with FASTQ filenames, genome information, and adapter sequences.

+If you're using local FASTQ data (the default, `from_sra = false`), you also need to supply the parameter:
 - `fastq_dir`: path to directory containing the FASTQ files

 The following parameters have default values can be overridden if necessary.

+- `from_sra = false`: whether to fetch FASTQ files from an SRA Run ID instead of loading local files.
+In this case, your sample sheet needs a column headed `Run` to indicate the Run ID.
+- `allow_cell_errors = true`: Whether to allow 1 error when matching cell barcodes in the whitelist.
+Otherwise only exact matches are allowed.
+This is ignored when the total length of the cell barcode is too long.
 - `inputs = "inputs"`: path to directory containing files referenced in the `sample_sheet`, such as lists of guide RNAs.
 - `output = "outputs"`: path to directory to put output files
 - `trim_qual = 5` : For `cutadapt`, the minimum Phred score for trimming 3' calls